Printing flexible wearable electronics for smart device applications

-Category: Environment Hits: 0With the increase in demand for flexible wearable electronics, researchers have explored flexible energy storage devices, such as flexible supercapacitators, that are lightweight and safe and easily integrate with other devices.
+Category: Environment Hits: 6With the increase in demand for flexible wearable electronics, researchers have explored flexible energy storage devices, such as flexible supercapacitators, that are lightweight and safe and easily integrate with other devices.
 Printing electronics has proved to be an economical, simple, and scalable strategy for fabricating FSCs.
 Researchers provide a review of printed FSCs in terms of ability to formulate functional inks, design printable electrodes, and integrate functions with other electronic devices.

 Read more https://www.sciencedaily.com/releases/2021/06/210610144447.htm